FILM REVIEW: QUEEN OF EARTH (2015)

 Featuring Elisabeth Moss, Katherine Waterston, Patrick Fugit

-Despite this, she joins best friend Virginia (Katherine Waterston) at her lakeside cottage, although it’s clear there’s a painful tension here as well.
-Through a series of increasingly loaded conversations–and silences–we discover that, while Catherine and Virginia understand each other with punishing clarity, they’re not willing to see–or admit that they see–the truth about themselves.
-As Catherine’s withdrawal pushes Virginia towards a fling with neighbour Rich (Patrick Fugit), both women continue to turn a blind eye to Catherine’s slow, excruciating self-destruction.
+Despite this, she joins best friend Virginia (Katherine Waterston) for some R&R at her lakeside cottage, although it’s clear there’s a painful tension here, as well.
+Through a series of increasingly loaded conversations–and silences–we discover that Catherine and Virginia understand each other with punishing clarity but aren't willing to admit the truth about themselves.
+As Catherine’s withdrawal pushes Virginia towards a fling with neighbour Rich (Patrick Fugit), both women continue to turn a blind eye to Catherine’s slow and excruciating self-destruction.

-Perry echoes this selective framing throughout the film with an editing style that leaves us in the dark about just what’s being witnessed: in one scene, Catherine’s misery turns violent when she shatters a coffee cup on the kitchen floor; after a solitary pause, she unexpectedly asks how much of this outburst has been seen.
-We discover that she’s speaking to an off-screen Virginia, but she could just have easily been talking to herself–or us.
-These unsettling shifts inject Queen of Earth’s drama with a pulsating undercurrent of uncertainty that feels more like shock therapy by the film’s conclusion.
+Director Perry echoes this denial with an editing style that often leaves us in the dark about what’s going on.
+In one scene, Catherine’s misery turns violent when she shatters a coffee cup on the kitchen floor.
+We assume it's a private moment, but an off-screen voice reveals that someone has been watching all along.
+It's never quite clear who or what's been seen, and these unsettling shifts inject Queen of Earth's drama with a pulsating current of uncertainty that feels more like shock therapy by the film’s conclusion.